5 Morning Stretches for a Stress-Free Life

 #4.
 Heaven and Earth Stretch / Time: 1 minute

-Stand upright with your arms at your sides and your feet slightly apart.
+Stand upright with your arms at your sides and your feet flat on the floor and slightly apart.
 Rub your hands together and shake them out.
 As you inhale, stretch one hand to the ground while the other arm reaches to the ceiling.

 Flatten your palms (one should be facing “Heaven” and the other to “Earth”).
 As you exhale, look down at the hand that is reaching for the ground.
 Slowly bring both arms to center (straight out from your shoulders).
 Then reverse for another 2-3 breaths.
 This move is a great one to do outside, especially barefoot for grounding, and facing the sun as it is just coming up.